AnasTaherGit/AnasTaherGit/README.md

 ### Hi there 👋

-I'm Taher Anas, a Telecommunication engineer and a passionate coder.
+I'm Taher Anas, a Embedded Systems Cybersecurity engineer and a passionate coder.

-Laureate of *Ecole Nationale d'Arts et Métiers* (ENSAM) of Meknes in Electromechanics and Industrial Systems.
+Laureate of ***CENTRALE LILLE*** in Networks and Telecommunications and laureat of *Ecole Nationale d'Arts et Métiers* (ENSAM) of Meknes in Electromechanics and Industrial Systems.
-I am pursuing a Master in Networks And Telecommunications major Communicating Systems at ***CENTRALE LILLE***.

-And I am currently doing an Internship at *ALTYS Technologies* as Telecommunication engineer, where I’m working on the physical layer of LDACS (L-band Digital Aeronautical Communication System), the upcoming air-to-ground communications standard and, therefore, an important data link technology within the future communications infrastructure for aviation.
+And I am currently doing an working for *APISDE* as cybersecurity engineer, where I’m working on securing products of Je travaille actuellement pour APSIDE où j'effectue penetration tests sur les produits du client.

-- 🔭 I’m currently working on [LDACS](https://www.ldacs.com/)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anas-taher/)
 - 😄 Pronouns: He/Him
 <!--